ananthkhegde/spring-boot-oauth-sso/README.md

 Oauth based single sign on using spring boot

 This is a spring boot demo project to illustrate Single Sign On with various Oauth2 identity providers such as GOOGLE/FACEBOOK/GITHUB etc
-Project allow us to configure multiple Oauth providers in application.yml file present in resource folder
+Project allow us to configure multiple Oauth providers in application.yml file present in resource folder.

+Basic details of the projects are explained so that it is easy to tweak as per your requirement.

 ## Maven dependencies